FOXHOUND0x/YouSuckAtCloudLabs/cloud-labs/azure/az-104/2-resource-templates/README.md

 ---

 ## How to deploy Azure Resource Manager Templates using Pulumi
 In this lab, you will deploy a simple Azure Resource Manager (ARM) template using pulumi.
-The ARM template is defined in the `main.bicep` file.
+The ARM template is defined in the `lab-template.json` file.
 The template will deploy a resource group and a storage account.
 The storage account is tied to the resource group.

 ## Goal
 The goal is to understand the core components that make up an ARM template and how to deploy the template using pulumi.

 ## Cleanup
 After you have verified the deployment, remove the resources by running `pulumi destroy` and then `pulumi stack rm dev` to remove the stack.

 <!-- eraser-additional-content -->
 ## Diagrams